 My interests are in feminist cultural studies, sexuality studies, performance studies, and 18th-century British cultural studies.
 My first book, Divided Fictions, was among the first feminist reconsiderations of the novelist Frances Burney, and Sexual Suspects, a book about actors and ideologies of sexuality in 18th-century Britain, helped to direct theater and feminist studies of the early modern period toward a now-burgeoning interest in sexuality in performance and popular culture.
 Domestics Affairs explores how labor, gender, and sexuality are integrally related in the practices and ideologies of London domestic service, and how we might think about the relation between these usually distinct categories in other historical instances.
-Recently, I have focused on eighteenth-century Shakespeare in performance and popular culture, and I co-curated, with Janine Barchas, an exhibit at the Folger Shakespeare Library entitled, Will & Jane: Shakespeare, Austen, and the Cult of Celebrity.
+More recent research has focused on eighteenth-century Shakespeare in performance and popular culture, and I co-curated, with Janine Barchas, a 2016 exhibit at the Folger Shakespeare Library entitled, Will & Jane: Shakespeare, Austen, and the Cult of Celebrity.
 This research has also led to articles on cultural as well as aesthetic performances in the 18th-century playhouse.
 For example, how did the presence of the British militia in London theaters impact audience behavior and the performance of plays such as Shakespeare’s Macbeth?

 Throughout my career, my scholarship has always connected to classroom teaching, including a cultural studies edition of Burney's first novel and more recently a collaboration with Misty Anderson and Daniel O’Quinn on two anthologies, An Anthology and Sourcebook of Restoration and Eighteenth-Century Drama and Restoration and Eighteenth-Century Drama in Performance for Routledge Press.